Self-gravitating splitting thin shells: Splitting brane-worlds

-which can be applied to each splitting component in order to determine the relative acceleration of the separating shells.
-Taking the same steps as in Section \ref{2splitting}, the stability condition turns out to be precisely (\ref{unstable}), which in this context can be written,
+In this scenario, equation (\ref{accelbrane2a}) can be applied to each splitting component in order to determine the relative acceleration of the separating shells.
+Taking the same steps as in Section \ref{2splitting}, we can see that the stability condition can also be calculated by (\ref{unstable}) and turns out to be precisely (\ref{instability1}) for $n=3$, which in this context can be written,

 regardless of the relative orientation of $\nabla r$ in the intermediate region.
-Now, if we consider that the brane tension stress-energy is indivisible, one of the two splitting shells should have brane tension.
-In this way, we may write $\alpha_1=(-b+p_{1m})/(b+\rho_{1m})$\footnote{Because both regions $I$ and $II$ are {\it interior}, a permutation of the labels $1$ and $2$ is equivalent to a permutation of $I$ and $II$.}, which in the low-energy limit simply becomes $\alpha_1\approx -1$ while the stability condition can be written as
+Now, if we consider that the brane tension stress-energy is indivisible, one of the two splitting shells should contain brane tension.
+In this way, we may write $\alpha_1=(-b+p_{1m})/(b+\rho_{1m})$\footnote{Because both regions $I$ and $II$ are {\it interior}, a permutation of the labels $1$ and $2$ is equivalent to a permutation of $I$ and $II$.}.
+In the low-energy limit $\alpha_1$ simply becomes $\alpha_1\approx -1$, while the stability condition would take the form

 Because there are very tight observational bounds on dark radiation, this stability condition for ``realistic'' brane-world scenarios turns out to be merely $\alpha_2>1/3$, which is a condition that matter made of particles does not satisfy.
-We may consider ($\rho_2,p_2$) as the matter-energy content of the universe, or some non-interacting part of it (like the dark matter component to a good approximation), which is thought to have always satisfied $\alpha<1/3$, and, indeed, it practically satisfies $\alpha\approx 0$ in the matter-dominated era.
+We may consider ($\rho_2,p_2$) as the matter-energy content of the universe, or some non-interacting part of it (like the dark matter component to a good approximation), which is thought to have always satisfied $\alpha<1/3$, and, indeed, it satisfies $\alpha\approx 0$ in the matter-dominated era.
 We then conclude that {\it non-$Z_2$-symmetric brane-world scenarios are typically unstable against separation of non-interacting components}.

 Although the name of this subsection makes reference to non-$Z_2$-symmetric scenarios, this kind of instability would also hold for an {\it initially} $Z_2$ symmetric bulk spacetime.
 Condition (\ref{2braneins}) makes perfect sense if $M_I=M_{II}$, which is equivalent in this context to having $Z_2$ symmetry.
-In that case, a two-component splitting would necessarily break the symmetry, so if we have a reason to impose it, as it may happen in brane-world models, such a splitting scenario should not be taken into account.
+In that case, a two-component splitting would necessarily break the symmetry (otherwise the brane tension component must remain at the center of symmetry), so if we have a reason to impose it, as it may happen in brane-world models, such a splitting scenario should not be taken into account.